Oh it’s time…it’s time…it’s…mailbag, time!

 What left-handed relievers could the Pittsburgh Pirates target in free agency?
 Who might the Opening Day shortstop be?
 And more in this week’s mailbag!

-As always, thank you to everyone who submitted questions and participated in this week’s mailbag.
-Now, let’s dive in!
+As always, thank you to everyone who submitted questions this week and participated.
+Now, let’s dive in and begin!

 That will do it for this week.
-As always, if you ever have a question for the mailbag at any point throughout the offseason look for our Tweet each week asking for questions.
+If you ever have a question for the mailbag look for our Tweet each week throughout the offseason asking for questions.